webdavis/Homelab/README.md

 >   this project.
 > - You can run this command from any folder in the project.

-### 3. Install Dependencies with Pyprojectx & Poetry
+### 3. Install Project Dependencies

-This project uses [Pyprojectx](https://github.com/pyprojectx/pyprojectx) and [Poetry](https://github.com/python-poetry/poetry) to manage Python dependencies in a consistent, isolated environment:
+This project uses Pyprojectx and Poetry to manage Python dependencies in a consistent, isolated
+environment:

 - **Pyprojectx:** Provides the [`./pw`](./pw) wrapper script, ensuring all project tools run consistently without needing global installations (including Poetry).